dosbox-staging/dosbox-staging.github.io/content/about/index.md

 ## Non-goals

-- Supporting old operating systems (Windows 9x, OS/2, and Mac OS X 10.4)
+- Supporting old operating systems (Windows 9x/Me, OS/2, and Mac OS X 10.4)
   and limited CPU/memory hardware, which are constraints [DOSBox](https://www.dosbox.com/) continues to support.

+- Supporting the use of Windows 9x/Me in the emulator.
+Windows 9x/Me emulation is supported by projects such as [QEMU](https://www.qemu.org) and [VirtualBox](https://www.virtualbox.org/), although DOSBox forks like [DOSBox-X](https://www.dosbox-x.com/) and [DOSBox Pure](https://github.com/schellingb/dosbox-pure) also support this.

 - Persuing hardware accuracy when it impacts the above goals or detracts from the source material.
+[PCem](https://pcem-emulator.co.uk/) and its derivatives like [86Box](https://86box.net) and [PCBox](https://pcbox.github.io/) are examples of cycle-accurate emulators.

 - Being the fastest DOS emulator on x86 hardware.
-Users interested in emulation speed should look at [dosemu2](https://github.com/dosemu2/dosemu2).
+Linux users interested in emulation speed should look at [dosemu2](https://github.com/dosemu2/dosemu2).

 - Acting as a general-purpose DOS operating system.
-For that, there's [FreeDOS](https://www.freedos.org/).
+For that, there is [FreeDOS](https://www.freedos.org/).

 ## Relationship to DOSBox